Registration Deadline: Deadline to register to vote for the General Election is at least 28 days before the election.

--military, their dependents, or an overseas citizen.
-For more information visit the Military and Overseas Citizen Page online.
+- military, their dependents, or an overseas citizen.
+For more information visit the Military and Overseas Voters.

--a precinct election officer appointed to serve in precinct other than your own
+- a precinct election officer appointed to serve in a precinct other than your own

 Early voting qualifications: Besides absentee in-person voting for specific groups, early voting is not available in Kentucky